neuroidss/lab-governance/README.md

  - Following the client contract
  - Keeping contact and communicating with the client (first point of contact)
  - Handling client related administration (contract, certificate of completion, timesheet) and organizing docs on the drive
- - Arranging new office space
- - Decorating new office space

 Domain:
  - Client relations